• Skip to primary navigation

 • Feedback

-• Mayonnaise - This is what makes the sauce nice and creamy.
+• Mayonnaise - This is what makes the marie rose sauce recipe nice and creamy.
 You could make your own, but for ease we used a store bought one.
 Use the best quality you can, as you really will be able to taste the difference.
 We used full fat, as it gives a creamy flavour.

 • Lemon - This helps to loosen it up a bit, as well as add some freshness.